 Ashland, Inc-Spears Distinguished Research Professor of Law

 Professor Joshua A. Douglas teaches and researches election law and voting rights, civil procedure, constitutional law, and judicial decision making.
 He is the author of Vote for US: How to Take Back our Elections and Change the Future of Voting, a popular press book that provides hope and inspiration for a positive path forward on voting rights.
+His next popular press book, The Court v.
+The Voters: The Troubling Story of How the Supreme Court Has Undermined Voting Rights, will be published in 2024.

 His most recent legal scholarship focuses on the constitutional right to vote, with an emphasis on state constitutions, as well as the various laws, rules, and judicial decisions impacting election administration.
 He has also written extensively on election law procedure.